 There is not really a lot that I can do though about this.
 A fix posted a while ago to block certain IP ranges (caching servers) did not work on my end.

 The SmartVideo extension for YouTube for the Google Chrome browser may aid you if you are experiencing similar buffering issues on YouTube.
-It offers the following feature set:
+You may use the extension to control videos that play on YouTube and videos embedded on third-party websites.

 You can define all of these settings for videos that you watch on YouTube and for embedded videos, and what is interesting in this regard is that you can select different settings for the two.